Page updated June 25, 2026

 9:15 - downbeat for "pre-program" concert

-NOTE: this list is in play order (subject to Jeff's whim)
+Pre-program list is in probable play order

 • 76 Trombones

-• Policy King (in the Fulton packet)
+• Policy King &/or Queen of the Sea (in the Fulton packet)

 • Bugler's Holiday - do not hesitate (i.e. try to syncopate) the downbeat 3rd measure of 9.
 All of 9 to 10: "don't follow a pattern; it doesn't exist".